-INDIANAPOLIS - A single bug could a messenger for researchers who are studying changing animal populations in a region, according to IUPUI biologist Christine Picard.
+INDIANAPOLIS - A single bug could be a messenger for researchers who are studying changing animal populations in a region, according to IUPUI biologist Christine Picard.

-Picard is studying how blow flies can be 'environmental drones' as the flies collect information about animals that have died, animals that are still living and the diversity of animals in an environment.
+Picard is researching how blow flies can be 'environmental drones' as the flies collect information about animals that have died, animals that are still living and the diversity of animals in an environment.
 As decomposers, blow flies collect this data as they feed on remains of vertebrate animals as well as animal feces.

 "We argue that this could be really quick and easy way to get an overview of what an environment looks like," Picard said.

 This research caught the attention of the National Geographic Society, which awarded Picard a grant for her project "Environmental Drones: blow flies as indicators of vertebrate diversity and abundance."

 Picard's previous research allows her lab to identify when the blow flies consume animal fecal matter versus animal tissue and what animal it's from.